pniaps/win-apache-php/README.md

 %WAP_SERVER%\Apache-2.4-win64\bin\httpd.exe -k install
 ```

 You can install it automatically executing `configure.bat` as administrator.
-It will create the folder `web` next to `win-apache-php` if does not exists.
+It will create the folder `web` next to `win-apache-php` if does not exists, add PHP to path, set the system variables `WAP_SERVER` and `WAP_DOCUMENT_ROOT`, add hosts, install and start apache service.

-Once installed and service started, you can test the `phpinfo()` for each version to check all is working correctly (phpinfo is only accesible from each php host and localhost).
+Once installed and service started, you can test the `phpinfo()` for each version to check all is working correctly (**phpinfo is only accesible from each php host and localhost**).
 - http://php53/phpinfo
 - http://php54/phpinfo
 - http://php55/phpinfo